 B7 and military grades

 Higher protection levels up to STANAG Level 4 are available from SVI.
 In this case, the user needs to be registered at the Directorate Conventional Arms Control and get special permission to obtain and operate the vehicle.
-In general, these levels are only available to government agencies and registered security companies.
+In general, these levels are available only to government agencies and registered security companies.

 Table: Comparison between Toyota Hilux double can B4 and B6